jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

 ```

 Expectations are the meat-and-potatoes of our tests.
 * Begins with code content.
-In this case, runs the function in question.
+In this case, runs the function in question and saves return value to a `words` variable.
 * Last line is the actual expectation.
   * Begins with `expect`.
 Takes one argument, the variable whose value we are testing.
   * Followed by a **matcher** (e.g., `toBe`), which tests the expectation in a particular way.